weaveio/cordova-plugin-applepay-stripe/README.md

 ## ApplePay.completeLastTransaction
 Once the makePaymentRequest has been resolved successfully, the device will be waiting for a completion event.
-This means, that the application must proceed with the token authorisation and return a success, failure, or other validation error.
+This means, that the application expects to proceed with the token authorisation and return a success, failure, or other validation error.
 Once this has been passed back, the Apple Pay sheet will be dismissed via an animation.

 ```
 ApplePay.completeLastTransaction('success');